 Chase’s 5/24 Rule

 Chase has something that’s known as the 5/24 rule.
-With this, you typically won’t be approved for the card if you’ve opened five or more new card accounts in the past 24 months.
-So if you do apply for this card, make sure you’re under that limit.
+With this, you typically won’t be approved for a Chase card if you’ve opened five or more new card accounts in the past 24 months.
+If you do apply for the Chase Sapphire Preferred, make sure you’re under that limit.

 Card Bonus Eligibility

-If you’re applying for this card, you can only be approved if you don’t currently have any Sapphire card, and haven’t received a new cardmember bonus on a Sapphire card in the past 48 months (this includes the Sapphire Reserve).
+If you’re applying for the Sapphire Preferred, you can only be approved if you don’t currently have any Sapphire card, and haven’t received a new cardmember bonus on a Sapphire card in the past 48 months (this includes the Sapphire Reserve).

 It’s worth being aware that Chase will often let you product change cards from one card to another, assuming you’ve had it for at least 12 months.
 For example, one strategy could be to apply for the Sapphire Preferred, use it for 12 months, and then later you can upgrade to the Sapphire Reserve, if you’d like.